jozwiack/sec/f5-soddos/README.md

 Attack requires attacker to acquire basic information about network design in order to be successful.
 It seems plausible that all those information can be bruteforced in case no knowledge of attacked network is assumed.
-Additionally some values are suggested as default in documentation and configuration (*sod* ports for unicast and multicast mode, IP for multicast mode).
+Additionally some values are suggested as default in documentation and configuration (ports for unicast and multicast mode, IP for multicast mode).

 Due to the fact that no two-way communication is required for attack to be successful attacker may spoof source IP when attacking service in unicast mode.